 If you’re looking for video animation services, you can start by considering the standard 16:9 ratio.
 It is the ratio you need to upload to YouTube.
 You can use the embed link of the video to show it in other places.
 The most common is the company website.

 After this, you can take this version to other platforms such as Facebook and LinkedIn.
 While the video is not optimized for mobile devices, it can be a good starting point.
 If paid ads are an option, you can have the video delivered only through desktop traffic.

 To take things further and increase the social performance I recommend an additional 1:1 screen aspect ratio.
 You can use it on the Facebook, Instagram, and LinkedIn feeds.
 It will also give better results for desktop traffic.

 The 1:1 square format also fits other Facebook placements.
 Examples are the Facebook Shop and Facebook Video Carousel.

 You can further optimize the mobile social media feed results.
 A 4:5 aspect ratio will provide you with the best results.

 Finally, there is the 9:16 screen ratio.
 It is mandatory if you want to take advantage of the Facebook and Instagram stories or the LinkedIn sponsored feed.

 Producing an Animated Explainer or Promotional Video

 If you’re ready to proceed with your video animation production, Grow Animation Studios is here!
 We can help you create an engaging and eye-catching animated video.
 We deliver any screen aspect ratios you need.
-Considering suitable the platforms you desire.
-You can check our portfolio here.
-Plus, you can contact us via firstname.lastname@example.org.
+You can check our portfolio here and a guide about the explainer video cost here.
+Plus, you can contact us via email@example.com.